UST-QuAntiL/PlanQK-Library/UserGuide/UserGuide.md

 ###**Path:** /libraries/{libraryName}/{citeKey}

 - **GET:** Returns the entry with the provided citation key from in the library with the provided name.
-Note that citation keys are case sensitive.
+Note that citation keys are case-sensitive.
   - Example response:
     ``` json
     {